 - Diagnosing Type 1 Diabetes – Information for patients on how type 1 diabetes can be diagnosed.

 - Treating Type 1 Diabetes – Useful page to help kids and teens learn more about treating juvenile diabetes.

-- Diabetes Treatment – Overview of the treatment of patients that have been diagnosed with juvenile diabetes.
+- Insulin, Medicines, & Other Diabetes Treatments – Overview of the treatment of patients that have been diagnosed with juvenile diabetes.

 - Care of Children and Adolescents – Article which provides information on the care of children and young adults with type 1 diabetes.

-- Complications - Information for patients with diabetes which lists some of the common complications.
+- Types of Complications – Information for patients with diabetes which lists some of the common complications.

-- Diabetes Complications - Helpful page from the Juvenile Diabetes Research Foundation which provides a listing of typical complications.
+- Type 1 Diabetes Resources and Support – Helpful page from the Juvenile Diabetes Research Foundation which provides a listing of typical complications.

-- Living with Complications – Informative web page which provides diabetics with information on how they can live with the complications of diabetes.
+- Complications Prevention Toolkit – Informative web page which provides diabetics with information on how they can live with the complications of diabetes.